 Using illegal drugs is a very dangerous and slippery slope.
 Many drugs have incredibly addictive tendencies and can ruin a person’s life by giving them a crippling drug addiction.
-While many people think that only some drugs are addictive, almost all of them are.
+While many think that only some drugs are addictive, almost all are.
 A group of illegal drugs that is particularly addictive is snorting drugs.

 Snorting drugs are a group of several different kinds of drugs that are ingested into the body by snorting them up the nose.
-Other types of drugs are ingested via injection, orally through pills or drinks, inhaled, or consumed in other ways.
+Other drugs are ingested via injection, orally through pills or drinks, inhaled, or consumed in other ways.
 Snorting drugs are one of the most famous groups of drugs because of the types of drugs within the group.

 Cocaine and heroin are two of the most commonly known drugs.
-Almost every anti-drug seminar that children receive in school talks about cocaine or heroin at least once.
-Many people who are addicted to drugs have struggled with cocaine addiction at some point.
+Almost every anti-drug seminar children receive in school talks about cocaine or heroin at least once.
+Many people addicted to drugs have struggled with cocaine addiction at some point.
 Due to its celebrity nature, many people often want to try out snorting drugs.
 Yet simply trying out a drug as addictive as cocaine or heroin can become the difference between a life spent addicted to drugs and a life free from drugs.

-That is why it is important to know the risks and side effects associated with taking drugs intrinsically, and what some of the long-term effects can be on a person’s life.
+That is why it is important to know the risks and side effects associated with taking drugs intrinsically and what some long-term effects can be on a person’s life.
 It is also important to know how to spot the signs of intranasal drug addiction so that you or a loved one you are concerned is addicted to drugs can live a full and satisfying life away from the vices of addiction.

-The Dangers & Side-Effects Of Snorting Drugs
+The Dangers & Side Effects of Snorting Drugs

 Addiction is not the only danger of snorting drugs.
 Many physical and mental health issues can come from snorting drugs.
-Because the user is putting so much strain on their nose and nasal passages, much of the damage is visible.
-The powders and crushed pills can irritate the nostrils and nasal passages of the user as the crystals fly up into the sinuses.
+Because the user is putting so much strain on their nose and nasal passages, much damage is visible.
+The powders and crushed pills can irritate the nostrils, and nasal passages of the user as the crystals fly up into the sinuses.
 Once the powders are crystals in the sinuses, many internal damages can occur.